 The future of the market

 Due to decreasing liquid volumes (better efficiency throughput), the introduction of novel methods of automated liquid handling workstations is anticipated to drive the market, especially non-contact dispensing.
 It can operate with picolitre volumes, and in addition, it prevents cross-contamination.
 To overcome surface adhesion in non-contact dispensing, manufacturers have developed workstations based on many technologies to dispense the droplets – ultrasound, acoustics, piezoelectric, and solenoid.

 Liquid handlers with more intuitive software have an important competitive advantage.
 A great example is the I.DOT system by our customer DISPENDIX.
 The I.DOT is a non-contact liquid handling automation system and is the first instrument to integrate a built-in drop detection system.
+The software of the I-DOT was developed in partnership with BioSistemika.
 The system has become very popular in health and life sciences due to its simplicity and friendly user interface.

 - Liquid handling systems are the basis of most health and life science laboratories worldwide.
 Those can be manual, semi-automatic (‘’hybrids’’), or automatic (automated liquid handling (ALH) systems).
 There are options spanning from small, simple pipettes to full-scale, multifunctional automated workstations.

 - Fundamentally, the market is driven by the global expansion of pharmaceutical and biotechnology industries (especially R&D), growth of life science research and favorable funding scenarios in all sectors, and many other reasons.
 The COVID-19 pandemic additionally boosted the market.

 - Pharmaceutical and biotechnology sectors are extensively using liquid handling systems.
 Especially large- and medium-sized companies are the main driver of the ALH systems market, with increasing investments in R&D to develop novel therapeutics and target drugs.